Creating fresh content on a regular basis is no small feat, but your fans can make your job a lot easier.

 User generated content (UGC) campaigns allow you to tap into the power of your fan base to curate authentic content.

-In this post, we’ll take a look at why UGC is so valuable, as well as 14 campaigns that might just inspire you to incorporate your customers into your marketing strategy.
+In this post, we’ll take a look at why UGC is so valuable, as well as the 14 best user generated content campaigns that might just inspire you to incorporate your customers into your marketing strategy.

 The value of user generated content